PR Agency RFP Template That Exposes Hidden Costs and Team Bait-and-Switch

 Why This Template

-- Exposes the $15K–30K monthly crisis retainer trap hidden in 'comprehensive coverage' by requiring itemized crisis response pricing and activation triggers upfront
+- Exposes the mid-five-figure crisis retainer trap hidden in 'comprehensive coverage' by requiring itemized crisis response pricing and named activation triggers upfront.

-- Prevents team bait-and-switch by demanding written commitments for specific team members and percentage time allocations rather than accepting 'senior oversight' promises
+- Prevents team bait-and-switch by demanding written commitments for specific named team members and percentage time allocations rather than accepting 'senior oversight' language.

-- Reveals real media relationships by asking agencies to name journalists who covered your competitors in the past 60 days instead of accepting 'extensive media database' claims
+- Reveals real media relationships by asking agencies to name journalists who covered your competitors in the past 60 days, rather than accepting claims of an 'extensive media database.'

-- Forces transparency on total cost of ownership including event support prep time, vendor markups, award submission fees, and monitoring tool charges that add $50K+ annually to base retainers
+- Forces transparency on total cost of ownership including event support prep time, vendor markups, award submission fees, and monitoring tool charges that routinely add tens of thousands a year to the base retainer.

 Related Resources